keeteean/shake.sass/README.md

 borrowed from [iotaCSS](https://www.iotacss.com),
 [Spectre.css](https://picturepan2.github.io), [Bootstrap](https://getbootstrap.com) and Árpi Rucz's Zendy framework (private).

 It's a Sass only framework: there are only Sass variables, functions, mixins and very limited amount of css classes.
+It doesn't contains any theming rules, only very basics one.

 Some highlighted functions: